Images

 'Powered by Toughness' is apparently the design philosophy behind this KGM Torres - which is hardly a unique approach amongst SUVs.
 So it's quite refreshing to find that this car looks quite different to most of its rivals.
 The slotted grille gives a Jeep-style vibe, but here it's accompanied by all kinds of sharp creases and edges.
 This SUV's a little bigger than it looks in the pictures, the 4.7-metre length about the same as a Nissan X-Trail or Skoda Kodiaq.
 There's a chunky profile too, with 1,720mm of height and 1,890mm of width.
 Lots of black plastic cladding and a contrasting C-pillar add finishing touches.
 The red towing hitch covers of the combustion version are omitted on the all-electric EVX version.
 And that EV model is also set apart by a blanked-off grille, a unique 20-inch wheel design and a special LED light bar (replacing conventional headlights).

 It's modern and minimalist inside, where a wide, slim dashboard houses a pair of 12.3-inch screens.
 You view the 'twin panoramic' instrument display through a four-spoke flat-bottomed steering wheel.
-And you're surrounded by metal accents, smart ambient lighting and (on top models) leather upholstery, which all aim to create a luxurious, sophisticated vibe.
+And you're surrounded by metal accents, smart ambient lighting and (on top models) real leather upholstery, which all aim to create a luxurious, sophisticated vibe.

 Rear seat space is generous for a couple of adults, but you might reasonably expect an SUV the length of an X-Trail or Kodiaq to offer a third seating row.
 The Torres doesn't, which seems like a bit of a missed opportunity.
-That does at least mean you get a class-leadingly large boot, rated at 703-litres with the rear seats in place - or 1,662-litres with them folded.
+That does at least mean you get a class-leadingly large boot, with both versions rated at 703-litres with the rear seats in place - or 1,662-litres with them folded.

 + More